 When you realize that the car you just bought should not have passed the Maryland Vehicle Safety Inspection, take action quickly to preserve and protect your legal rights, which will help you find the best way to undo, or fix, the problem of buying an unreliable car.

 In Maryland, after buying a used car and finding structural damage, engine damage, or other unsafe or damaged areas, the immediate first step is to file the appropriate complaints with the Maryland State Agencies whose mandate it is to enforce dealer compliance with Maryland law.
 These agencies will perform free investigations and make a determination in a written report that you may be able to use to undo the sale and get your money back, or use to make the seller fix the vehicle.

 Whitney, LLP’s consumer auto fraud attorneys assist our clients with filing complaints with MSP ASED and with the MVA for negligent or false Maryland Safety Inspections, and all other types of dealer violations.
-We provide free consultations.
+We provide legal consultations.
 Contact us now at (410) 583 8000, or use our Online Quick Contact Form and we will be in touch.

 Maryland Safety Inspection for Used Cars

 The purpose of the Safety Inspection is to ensure that used cars being purchased by individuals meet certain basic safety standards and are safe to drive and operate on the road.
 When a car begins to have serious problems within weeks of being purchased, those defects likely existed at the time the inspection was performed, and you may have claims against the inspection shop and seller for failing to provide a safe vehicle.

 Dealers and service stations providing safety these inspections must be licensed and are required to perform inspections according to Maryland law.
 When an inspection shop passes a car that should have failed the inspection, and a consumer purchases that vehicle, the consumer now has legal rights against the negligent, or fraudulent, inspection shop.